It's a serious step to apply for temporary debt protection (TDP). Learn about how the consequences will impact you if you proceed.

 Mohammed was particularly worried his state of the art speakers were at risk of being repossessed.
 The court’s judgement would normally mean that a Sheriff would be able to seize some of his assets and sell them – with the money going toward paying off Mohammed’s debts.

 Mohammed was talking about this with his passenger, Manpreet, who listened with interest as he could relate to Mohammed’s circumstances.
 Having recently been through it himself, Manpreet was able to suggest to Mohammed that he ring the National Debt Helpline for free financial counselling.

-Mohammed contacted AFSA and applied for temporary debt protection.
-This stopped Mohammed’s creditors from enforcing the judgment – meaning his assets weren’t seized – for a period of six months, giving him time to find other work.
+After speaking with a financial counsellor, Mohammed decided to apply for temporary debt protection.
+When the application was accepted, this stopped Mohammed’s creditors from enforcing the judgment – meaning his assets weren’t seized – for a period of 21 days, giving him time to find other work.